 It might not always be your first choice, but if you take the time to learn how to use the YouTube video editor, you will soon appreciate the power and convenience that a tool like this offers.
-It's easy enough for both kids and adults to use, and it's freely available on the web as part of the world's largest video sharing website.
+It's easy enough for both kids and adults to use, and it's freely available on the web as part of the world's largest video-sharing website.
 So, the next time you need to edit some video, take a look at this handy online video editor.
 It does more than you might think, and if you need them, more options are available in the free video editor that is built-in to Windows 10.

 © 2014 Jonathan Wylie

 Jonathan Wylie (author) from Iowa, USA on April 22, 2020:

 Not at this time.
 You used to be able to do that in the previous version, but not in the new one.
 Hopefully that gets added back soon.